 Other Greetings and Common Phrases

 Other similar greetings starting with a "Kali" sound include kalimera (good morning), kalinikta (good night), and kalomena (Happy first of the month); on Sundays and Mondays, you might also hear someone say "kali ebdomada,” which means “good week.”

 If you've forgotten the right ending for your greeting, you may be able to get away with a clearly spoken "kali" followed by a muffled second word.
 The forgiving Greeks, who love any attempt at using their language and who will always give the poor Greekless foreigner the benefit of the doubt, will still smile encouragingly and pretend that you (almost) got it right.

 When leaving a group for the night, kalispera works as a farewell meaning "see you later," but you could also say "antío sas," which means "goodbye" in Greek.
 Additionally, "kalinikta" literally means "goodnight," but is only used right before going to bed for the evening, but you can also say "kali oneiros," which means "good" or "sweet dreams" if you're particularly friendly with a Grecian.

 Knowing how to speak a few key phrases can go a long way in making your trip to Greece not only easy but memorable as well.
 However, there are plenty of other things you should do to prepare for your international travels.

-Interested in learning more Greek?
-Here's a quick and easy way to Learn the Greek Alphabet.
-I recommend learning the fundamentals of the Greek alphabet as it can ease your travels in many ways, from reading road signs and airport or train schedules to figuring out where you are based on corner street signs, which are usually only in Greek letters.
-Highway signs usually are in both English-style lettering and Greek letters - but the Greek ones come up first on the road, giving you extra time to make that upcoming turn if you can tell what they say earlier rather than later.
+You may want to learn the fundamentals of the Greek alphabet as it can ease your travels in many ways, from reading road signs and airport or train schedules to figuring out where you are based on road signs written in Greek.
+Although highway signs are usually written in both English-style lettering and Greek letters, the Greek ones come up first on the road, giving you extra time to make that upcoming turn if you can tell what they say earlier rather than later.